Formula Variables (17 min)

 3. Click the Configure button.
 The Configure Numeric Variable screen opens.

-4. Select the value fields from the drop-down list, you can choose to map the result of the formula to one of your elements in the project.
+4. Select the value fields from the drop-down list.
+You can choose to map the formula's result to one of your project elements.

 The debug mode window will provide a detailed breakdown of how the numeric fields followed the calculations you configured.